 OMA Space hopes to solve the problems of habitat and survival of all living things on earth, including humans, by innovatively and artistically sublimating the role of “Hemp”, and presenting new alternatives for the sustainable life of mankind.

 The “HEMP BAG” series is part of the HEMP MOVEMENT project, so that the legacy of traditional hemp cultivation can be continued without disappearing, by revitalizing the local community.
 This is the first attempt to creatively develop a design product related to hemp in Korea.
 This project led by Jang Jiu, researched and harvested by Lee Chan-sik, woven by the community of Bo-sung province in Korea.
 The bag series was designed and made by Kyoung-young Gil.

 Starting with these attempts, OMA Space plana to present an expanded vision for “Hemp (麻)” and apply it to various fields.

 OMA Space was featured in Selvedge Magazine Issue 74 Wild.

-To follow the story of OMA Space, find them on social media here.
+To further follow the story of OMA Space, please find them on social media here.